isc-projects/kea/doc/guide/dhcp4-srv.rst

 ------------------------------------------------------

-In many cases it is not required to specify all parameters for an option configuration and the default values can be used.
+In many cases it is not required to specify all parameters for an option configuration, and the default values can be used.
 However, it is important to understand the implications of not specifying some of them, as it may result in configuration errors.
 The list below explains the behavior of the server when a particular parameter is not explicitly